matthewbub/wussup.chat/docs/opm/thoughts.md

 10/23/2024
 Dockerized app and slapped it into a DO droplet.
 Rewrote the upload form in React (twice).
 Currency formatting is a growing pain point now, it feels like the currency is being formatted and stored in ways that conflict with one another.
 Conventions will need to be established

+10/26/2024
+Explored a few options for routing in the react app including tanstack router, react-router, hand-rolling a router, and distributing multiple html files at build.
+Settled for tanstack router.
+Also JWT based auth instead of server-side sessions cause its been a bottle neck.